 What does that mean for you?
-That you can access the depth of information delivered by video and use it to make informed, customer-centric decisions faster than ever before.
+You can make informed, customer-centric decisions faster.

 What is automated sentiment analysis?

-Sentiment analysis is a video analytics tool available within Voxpopme that is designed to bring you closer to your customers’ feelings towards your products services, adverts and more.
-It works by reviewing every sentence of each video uploaded, determining whether it is positive, negative or neutral and giving it an associated score - so you can understand the sentiment behind every single sentence, in every single video response and understand the subtle nuances of every comment.
+Sentiment analysis is a video analytics tool available within Voxpopme that is designed to bring you closer to your customers’ feelings towards your products, services and ads.
+It works by reviewing every sentence of each video uploaded.
+It determines whether it is positive, negative or neutral and giving it an associated score.
+With this you can understand the sentiment behind every single sentence, in every single video response and understand the subtle nuances of every comment.

-It auto-categorises content by respondents’ feelings and allows you to effortlessly explore sentiment across wider themes too.
-It’s the ideal blend of human and machine analysis, removing the margin for human error in the categorisation stage but still allowing you to pull out the video snippets that are most informative within a category.
-Essentially, it means you can build an understanding of sentiment without the human biases that are often present in manual analysis, whilst at the same time vastly increasing speed, scalability and accuracy.
+It auto-categorizes content by respondents’ feelings and allows you to effortlessly explore sentiment across wider themes.
+It’s the ideal blend of human and machine analysis, removing the margin for human error in the categorization stage but still allowing you to pull out the video snippets that are most informative within a category.
+Essentially, it means you can build an understanding of sentiment without the human biases that are often present in manual analysis, while at the same time vastly increasing speed, scalability, and accuracy.
 Basically, it allows you to spend less time searching and more time telling stories that resonate – bringing you closer to what your customers think than ever before.

-At Voxpopme, sentiment analysis is powered by IBM Watson and uses machine learning and natural language processing to identify the underlying sentiment within each individual sentence of your videos.
-Once a video is uploaded into the platform, it processes the transcribed text and returns a polarity on every sentence, determining whether it is positive, negative or neutral.
+Sentiment analysis processes the transcribed text and determines whether a sentence is positive, negative or neutral.
 It then scores each sentence within the transcript between -1 (negative) and +1 (positive) with 95% accuracy.

-If that wasn’t enough, a deeper level of analysis is also available when using sentiment analysis by utilising automated theme coding such as Theme Explorer to demonstrate the sentiment breakdown of each theme discussed within your videos.
+Automated theme coding demonstrates the sentiment breakdown of each theme discussed within your videos.
 The sentiment chart for each theme will give you an instant indication of how respondents are discussing each theme, as well as looking at the percentage breakdown of sentiment for each theme.